Remove-VBRBackup

 This cmdlet provides parameter sets that allow you to:

-• Remove selected backups from database.
+• Remove selected backups from the database.

 Remove-VBRBackup -Backup <CBackup[]> [-WhatIf] [-Confirm] [<CommonParameters>]

-• Remove selected backups from disk.
+• Remove selected backups from the disk.

 Remove-VBRBackup -Backup <CBackup[]> -FromDisk [-RunAsync] [-IncludeGFS] [-FromDBIfSPUnavailable] [-WhatIf] [-Confirm] [<CommonParameters>]